rlogiacco/PlotPlus/README.md

 ### &#x26A0; **IMPORTANT**

-> Please, for support requests use [Arduino StackExchange](https://arduino.stackexchange.com/questions/tagged/plotplus-lib), ensuring to add the `plotplus-lib` tag to your question: do not abuse the Github issue tracker.
+> Please, before submitting a support request read carefully this README and check if an answer already exists among [previously answered questions](https://github.com/rlogiacco/PlotPlus/issues?q=label:question): do not abuse the Github issue tracker.

 PlotPlus [![Build Status][travis-status]][travis]
 =============